ajaykavuri/ap-buddy-llm-ragbot/README.md

+I made this using a Vercel template.
+It was our backup project for our AP Buddy project at HSHacks 2024.

 # RAGBot Starter

 This project is a starter for creating a chatbot using Astra DB and OpenAI.
 It's designed to be easy to deploy and use, with a focus on performance and usability.